-All data are analysed for the years 2016-2020, for the months April through October.
+All data are analyzed for the years 2016-2020, for the months April through October.
 As the occurrence of supercells in Switzerland was a priori unknown, we consider an extended convective season to ensure an analysis of all significant events.

-As shown in Barras et al. (2021), this timeframe extends beyond the expected seasonal occurrence of severe convection.
+- 85 As shown in Barras et al. (2021), this time frame extends beyond the expected seasonal occurrence of severe convection.
 In this study we largely rely on the operational radar data of the Swiss Rad4Alp network.
-To pre-process the Doppler velocity data, the numerical weather prediction model COSMO (Consortium for Small-scale Modeling; Consortium for Small Scale Modelling, 2018; de Morsier et al., 2012) provides velocity data as an initialisation.
-We here use COSMO-1 analysis data which are produced operationally by MeteoSwiss at a spatial resolution of 1 km and a temporal resolution of 1 h, extracted within the Swiss radar domain.
-The model assimilates data from surface observations, radiosonde and wind profiles, as well as radar data.
+To pre-process the Doppler velocity data, the numerical weather prediction model COSMO (Consortium for Small Scale Modelling, 2018) (Consortium for Small Scale Modelling, 201) provides velocity data as an initialization.
+We here use COSMO-1 analysis data which is produced operationally by MeteoSwiss at a spatial resolution of 1 km and a temporal resolution of 1 hour, extracted within the Swiss radar domain.
+The model - 90 assimilates data from surface observations, radiosonde and wind profiles, as well as radar data.
 It is a convection-permitting model that partially resolves convective dynamics.
-As we use hourly model data to initialise a first-guess for 5 min radar data, the data are convolved using a 20 km kernel to smooth out smaller-scale convective dynamics and retain primarily the larger-scale flow (Feldmann et al., 2020).
+As we use hourly model data to initialize a first-guess for 5 minute radar data, the data is convolved using a 20 km kernel to smooth out smaller scale convective dynamics and retain primarily the larger scale flow (Feldmann et al., 2020).

-Additional information is drawn from an operational classification of the general weather situation (Weusthoff, 2011) and a digital elevation model of Switzerland (©swisstopo, 2005; Jarvis et al., 2008).
+Additional information is drawn from an operational classification of the general weather situation (Weusthoff, 2011) and

+- 95 a digital elevation model of Switzerland (©swisstopo, 2005; Jarvis et al., 2008).
 The digital elevation model, which is a merged product from ©swisstopo (2005) and Jarvis et al. (2008), provides elevation data over the Swiss radar domain.
 It is used to provide topographical context for our analyses and investigate the first-order influences of terrain.
-To characterise the meteorological and topographical environment of convection, we use a synoptic-type weather classification and a digital elevation model.
-The so-called GrossWetter-Types (GWT) weather classification provides eight different weather types over Switzerland that are based on the synoptic flow at 500 hPa geopotential height (Weusthoff, 2011).
+To characterize the meteorological and topographical environment of convection, we use a synoptic type weather classification and a digital elevation model.
+The so-called Gross Wetter Types (GWT) weather classification provides 8 different weather types over - 100 Switzerland that are based on the synoptic flow at 500 hPa geopotential height (Weusthoff, 2011).
 The classes directly correspond to the eight cardinal flow directions.

-2.1 Operational radar network
+2.1 Operational Radar Network